dieghernan/chulapa/docs/collections/_docs/03_theming.md

 ## Code highlighting

-Pygments highlighting styles available thanks to [@jwarby](http://jwarby.github.io/jekyll-pygments-themes).
-Just follow the link and choose the one you want. **default**
+Pygments highlighting styles available Have a look to the [Live demo](https://dieghernan.github.io/chulapa/docs/syntax-highlighting) and choose the one you want. **default**

 ```yaml
 chulapa-skin: